-This page shows you how to use an inline Google APIs Explorer template to call the Cloud Dataproc API to create a cluster, then run a simple Spark job in the cluster.
-It also shows you how to use the APIs Explorer template to call the Cloud Dataproc API to update a cluster.
+This page shows you how to use an inline Google APIs Explorer template to call the Dataproc API to create a cluster, then run a simple Spark job in the cluster.
+It also shows you how to use the APIs Explorer template to call the Dataproc API to update a cluster.

 Before you begin